impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 ~/Workspace/OpenSource ()  $ cd rubinius
 ```

 Next step is to figure out how to roll back to a certain version.
 I don't know which version I want, but I know which date I want to roll back to.
 Can you check out an earlier commit based on a date, as opposed to a SHA?
-I Google "git checkout a certain date", and get [this StackOverflow answer](https://stackoverflow.com/questions/6990484/how-to-checkout-in-git-by-date):
+I Google "git checkout a certain date", and get [this StackOverflow answer](https://stackoverflow.com/questions/6990484/how-to-checkout-in-git-by-date){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-419am.png" width="70%" style="border: 1px solid black; padding: 0.5em">